Medium Ada

 direct voices known for singing and whistling,

 and materializations.
-She was married to William
+Ada was married to William

 Wallace Roche and lived for many years in